dafny-lang/dafny/docs/DafnyRef/GrammarDetails.md

 in this context any character other than [whitespace or printable ASCII](#sec-unicode) will trigger a subsequent scanning or parsing error.

 ### 29.1.2.
-Definitions of tokens
+Definitions of tokens {#sec-g-tokens}

 These definitions use
-- double-quotes to indicate a verbatim string
+- double-quotes to indicate a verbatim string (with no escaping of characters)
+- `'"'` to indicate a literal double-quote character
 - vertical bar to indicate alternatives
 - square brackets to indicate an optional part
-- curly braces to incdicate 0-or-more repetitions
+- curly braces to indicate 0-or-more repetitions
 - parentheses to indicate grouping
-- a '-' sign to indicate set difference: any character sequence matched by the left operand except character sequences matched by the right operand
+- a `-` sign to indicate set difference: any character sequence matched by the left operand except character sequences matched by the right operand
 - ANY to indicate any (unicode) character
+- a sequence of any of the above indicates concatentation (without whitespace)

 ````grammar
 reservedword =